wcpannell/ISAProject/readme.rst

 There is no enforced calling convention.

-For writing assembly, If the function is called from more than one place it is recommended to use the W register to pass the return address (PC +
-2) (callee saved if the W register is needed).
+For writing assembly, If the function is called from more than one place it is recommended to use the W register to pass the return address (typ.
+PC + 1) (callee saved if the W register is needed).
 However, it is just as valid to implement a call stack and use W to pass the first parameter.
 If memory use allows, further parameters can be passed using fixed memory locations either shared amongst all functions or per-function.
 If